-Few jurisdictions apply a "one size fits all" approach when calibrating volatility control mechanisms.
 These factors help ensure that mechanisms are not applied too broadly and do not react to the normal volatility of a particular financial instrument.
+Few jurisdictions apply a one-size-fits-all approach when calibrating volatility control mechanisms.

 With respect to liquidity, in some cases, volatility control mechanisms are only applied to financial instruments that are deemed "liquid".
 In other cases, all financial instruments may be covered by the mechanism and liquidity is considered when establishing the specific thresholds.
-Less liquid financial instruments are generally subject to wider thresholds.
+In the latter case, less liquid financial instruments are generally subject to wider thresholds.

 When setting thresholds for volatility control mechanisms, the value or price of a financial instrument is usually taken into account, either in absolute or percentage terms.
-For example, some trading venues "bucket" financial instruments based on value and apply different thresholds to each bucket.25
+For example, some trading venues "bucket" financial instruments based on value and apply different thresholds to each bucket.